ctdean/iter/README.md

 `(multiplying expr)`

-Multiply `expr` each time `multiplying` is called and and return the result.  `multiplying` is initially set to 1 and return 1 if `multiplying` is never executed.
+Multiply `expr` each time `multiplying` is called and and return the result.  `multiplying` is initially set to 1 and returns 1 if `multiplying` is never executed.

     (iter (foreach x (range 6))